 Another interesting direction is to study VOAs associated with the C-twist.
-Although a VOA associated with the C-twist is believed to agrees with the VOA associated its mirror dual with the H-twist, it is difficult to analyze elements in VOAs with the C-twist associated with boundary monopole operators.
+Although a VOA associated with the C-twist is believed to agree with the VOA associated with its mirror dual with the H-twist, it is difficult to analyze elements in VOAs with the C-twist associated with boundary monopole operators.
 Since baryons are dual to monopole operators, $G^{\pm}$ should be dual to elements associated with two monopole operators with minimal charges.
-It is interesting to study monopole operators in the VOA associated with the C-twisted $N$-flavors SQED and show that the isomorphism between VOAs associated with the H/C-twisted mirror pair.
+It is interesting to study monopole operators in the VOA associated with the C-twisted $N$-flavor SQED and show the isomorphism between the VOAs associated with the H/C-twisted mirror pair.